Eggnog Cookies with Eggnog Frosting

 Storing Baked Cookies

-Once the frosting is completely dry and set, stack the cookies in an airtight container with parchment between layers.
-They keep well at room temperature for 4–5 days.
-After that they start to dry out, though they’re still edible.
+Once the frosting has dried completely, layer the cookies in an airtight container with parchment paper between the layers.
+They can stay at room temp for about 4–5 days.
+After the 5-day mark, they might be starting to dry out but are still good to eat.

 Make-Ahead Options

-Dough: Make the dough up to 3 days ahead and keep it covered in the refrigerator.
-You can also roll it into a log, wrap in plastic wrap, and refrigerate — then slice and bake as needed.
+Dough: You can prepare the dough up to 3 days before the event.
+Just keep it covered in the fridge.
+You can also form the dough into a log, cover it in plastic wrap, and refrigerate it.
+Then just slice and bake whenever you need to!

-Unfrosted cookies: Bake the cookies and let them cool completely.
-Store in a single layer (or with parchment between layers) at room temperature for up to 2 days before frosting.
-Frost the day you plan to serve or gift them.
+Unfrosted cookies: After baking them, let them cool fully.
+Keep them for up to two days at room temperature in a single layer (or with parchment paper between layers) before frosting.
+Frost them on the day you plan to serve or give them.

 Freezing